Hearthstone: The Boomsday Project expansion brings back the mechs

-Blizzard today announced Hearthstone‘s next expansion, The Boomsday Project.
+Blizzard Entertainment announced Hearthstone‘s next expansion this morning: The Boomsday Project.
 It will launch for the PC and mobile digital card game on August 7.

 The set and its 135 cards will be the first to focus on mechs since Hearthstone’s first expansion, Goblins & Gnomes, which released in 2014.
 Hearthstone is the king of the digital card game market, and new expansions give players a reason to buy more packs.
+Card games are an important and growing market in video games worth $1.3 billion in 2017, research firm Superdata reports, and should hit $1.7 billion in 2019.
+Blizzard’s Hearthstone rules, making 3.3 times more than its closet competitor

 The set includes new mechanics, like the Magnetic keyword.
 This will combine cards to share stats and powers.

 Thematically, the set focuses on Dr. Boom, a character introduced in Goblins & Gnomes.
 He has a reputation for being one of the games’ stronger minions ever.
 Now he has a new lab set up in the Netherstorm, a fragmented place stuck in a magical storm in Warcraf’ts Outland.